 10th minister, from Edinburgh, the third minister of Paterson Church to become Moderator of the General Assembly of the United Free Church of Scotland in 1977.
 Retired in September 1979.

 11th minister, born Rothesay, Rev. McFie served in Shetland and Lochend U.F.
 Church in Campbeltown before receiving call from Paterson Church, retired in 1999.
-Rev. McFie was the 4th minister of the church to serve as Moderator of the General Assembly of the United Free Church of Scotland.
+Rev. McFie was the 4th minister of the church to serve as Moderator of the General Assembly of the United Free Church.